 - Fry on each side until golden brown.
 (I use chopsticks to turn mine)

-- Remove from oil and place on a plate.
+- Once brown, remove the plantains from the oil and place on a plate.

 - Use a second plate to press the fried pieces flat.